 Repertoire for this orchestra includes unabridged classical scores.
 You will be expected to sight-read these through once, then work on phrasing and articulation, without needing to repeat sections just to get the basic notes right.

-There is no minimum age for the camp, and we have seen some very skilled young musicians.
-However, campers are expected to attend all orchestra rehearsals (4 hours each day) and chamber rehearsals (1 hour each day).
+There is no minimum age for the Camp, and we have seen some very skilled young musicians.
+However, campers are expected to attend all orchestra rehearsals (4 hours each day) and chamber rehearsals (2 hours each day).
 Most children thrive on this, but the very youngest are sometimes eager but unable to play for so long.